Mother-Daughter Trip to Vietnam series:

 It was strange that they served “breakfast” just an hour or two after takeoff.
 It was only about 1 to 2 am in Saigon.
 Apparently, Korean Air is notorious for serving meals at inconvenient times.

 I chose the Korean style rice porridge.
 Fortunately, it came with side dishes as it was so bland.
-There was no taste of all.
+There was no taste at all.

 After landing in ICN, I made the long trek to KAL Prestige Lounge.
 Incheon Airport is consistently ranked as one of the best airports in the world.
 Maybe because the airport was crowded and I arrived too early at 6am but I was not impressed.